 Much like an East Coast road trip, there is a lot to see along Highway 1.
 Planning a few extra days is a stellar idea if you want to get the most out of it.
 The Further Reading section below contains several suggested itineraries for a West Coast trip.

 ● ● ●

 Summer is a great time to take a well-deserved vacation.
 The weather is warm, the days are long, and the grandkids are out of school.
 It’s time to enjoy your leisure time.
-With these suggestions in hand, you’ll turn your vacations into unforgettable experiences.
+With these vacations for seniors in hand, you’ll turn your trips into unforgettable experiences.
 Have a great trip!

 GapYear — 13 Incredible Stops on a Pacific Coast Highway Road Trip

 Sunset — Ultimate California Highway 1 Road Trip